MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 Before you start, you need:

-- An XDR Tenant, if you need to create an account, see [create XDR tenant id]().<!-- Limor, can we take out the end part? -->

-- A Microsoft 365 tenant, with Global or Billing admin access to the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home#/catalog).
+- A Microsoft tenant, with Global or Billing admin access to the tenent.

     For more information, see [Buy or remove licenses for a Microsoft business subscription](/microsoft-365/commerce/licenses/buy-licenses.md) and [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles.md).

-- An Microsoft 365 E5/Defender for Endpoint Plan 2 license.
+- An Microsoft 365 E5/Defender for Endpoint Plan 2 license/ E5 security.

 - Microsoft Defender for Endpoints agents deployed in your environment.

-- The Email address of the tenant being used for the trial license.

-A trial supports a **Large** sized site with up to 1,000 devices, and lasts for 90 days.
+For more information, see [onboard Microsoft defender for endpoint](/defender-endpoint/onboarding.md)

 ## Prerequisites for setting up a site

-- We recommend you have IP or MAC address details of at least one OT device at the site that is listed in Defender for Endpoints.
+- We recommend that you note the IP or MAC address details of at least one OT device listed in Defender for Endpoint.
+You'll need this information later when you [set up a site](set-up-sites.md).

 ## Permissions